-Drew University is a private, religious school in a suburban setting in Madison, New Jersey.
-Drew University was founded in 1867 and now enrolls around 2,229 students a year, including 1,636 undergrads.
-Drew University provides housing for up to 1,450 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
+Drew University is a private, religious school in the suburban setting of Madison, New Jersey.
+Drew University was founded in 1867 and the school enrolls around 2,237 students per year, including 1,625 undergrads.
+Drew University ensures on-campus housing for up to 1,450 students.
+Most students live in off campus housing.

 Interested in journalism or communications?
 Drew University students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.